-How many times have you put your trust into a product that is supposed to protect and nourish your skin and the same product did nothing but fail, disappoint, and damaged your skin?
+How many times have you put your trust into a product that is supposed to protect and nourish your skin and the same product did nothing but fail, disappoint, and damage your skin even further?

-Sunscreen, although highly recommended, can easily be one of those products that will break it or make it for you and, unfortunately, not everyone has had a pleasant experience with this particular product in the past.
+Sunscreen, although highly recommended, can easily be one of those products that will break it or make it for you, but unfortunately, not everyone has had a pleasant experience using sunscreen.